 Now, before you jump to conclusions and wonder how the heck are you two soul mates, keep this in mind…

-Just becasue you are hard wired a certain way, doesn’t mean that you aren’t looking to expand the adjectives that describe you.
+Just because you are hard-wired a certain way, doesn’t mean that you aren’t looking to expand the adjectives that describe you.

 Or put more simply, just because a type 8 sounds like a b*tch, doesn’t mean I don’t work every day on being more compassionate and softening my edges.